Kan Simittum Neram: Production

 Kan Simittum Neram is the directorial debut of Kalaivanan Kannadasan.
 The film marks Sarathkumar's debut in Tamil cinema.
+It is also his first film as producer.

 Soundtrack

-The soundtrack was composed by V. S. Narasimhan, with lyrics written by Kalaivanan Kannadasan, Uma Kannadasan and Tamilmani.
+The soundtrack was composed by V. S. Narasimhan.
+The song "Vizhigalil Kodi" is set in Mayamalavagowla raga.

 Release and reception

 Kan Simittum Neram was released on 13 April 1988.
 Jayamanmadhan of Kalki praised the film for the direction, photography, music and for maintaining the suspense.
 The Indian Express wrote, "Kalaivanan Kannadasan directing his first film, has to answer for a sloppy script [..] but the good beginning and end perhaps mean that he has just made a beginning and this is not the end".